opensemanticworld/rapsql/README.md

 ~~~
     docker compose up
 ~~~
 This command builds and downloads all missing images from the Docker registry.
 The build step can take a while.
 Once you have downloaded all the images to your local machine, the command runs much faster.
 The deployment of pgdb will run ./pgdbconf/schema.sql initially and doing an open setup for Apache AGE and PostgREST.
-It will also create a graph called 'countries' and imports vertex and edge data from [.csv files](https://github.com/apache/age/tree/master/regress/age_load/data) that are deliverd by Apache AGE as well. :clap:
+It will also create a graph called 'countries' and imports vertex and edge data from [.csv files](https://github.com/apache/age/tree/master/regress/age_load/data) that are deliverd by Apache AGE as well. :fireworks::clap:

 (Optional) Run services in background using "detached" mode (-d flag)
 ~~~